percona/everest-doc/docs/use/createBackups/EnablePITR.md

         !!! caution alert alert-warning "Important"
             You can only recover data for the dates prior to this specific date.

-2. Check that your database cluster has been stuck because you have used a date after the last transaction:
+2. Check if your database cluster has been stuck because you have used a date after the last transaction:

     a.
 Find the recovery pod: